open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 #### Negative Consequences

 - Requires a transformer that can transform the information about the blob-location to a resource that can be consumed by a deployer, like FluxCDs `source-controller`.
 For example, a transformation to FluxCDs `OCIRRepository`.
+(For implementation details of the transformer a separate Deployment ADR will have to be agreed upon.)

 ### Pros and Cons of the Options